learn-co-curriculum/react-component-mounting-lifecycle-readme/README.md

 ### Unmounting lifecycle method
-Called only once, just before the component is removed form the DOM:
+Called only once, just before the component is removed from the DOM:

 |        Method        | nextProps | nextState | Can call `this.setState` |                     Called when?                    |                         Used for                        |
 |:--------------------:|:---------:|:---------:|:----------------------:|:---------------------------------------------------:|:-------------------------------------------------------:|